Do you have a support system? You will have. We all do.

 It gives them a feeling of safety

 Things happen.
 We can’t always make school pick-up.
-As a working single mother my life is ridiculously busy and my daughters witness it.
-Occasionally, I can’t get to where I need to be and they know this.
-But they also know I would never let them down, that there will always be someone to take my place.
-I mentioned The Hug App already, well it not only allows me to find support at the tap of a button, but it can GPS track my girls’ location while in the care of others.
-This is a big plus in terms of safety .. for them and for me.
+As a working single mother, my life is hectic and my daughters witness it.
+Occasionally, I can’t get to where I need to be, and they know this.
+But they also know I would never let them down and that there will always be someone to take my place.

 It teaches them the value of a support system

-It encourages them to reach out and to offer support in return
+A support system encourages them to reach out and offer support in return